FortiGate supports the auto-enrollment of certificates using SCEP.

 end

 - auto-regenerate-days: How many days before expiry does the unit request an updated local certificate.
-The default is 0, no auto-update.
+The default is 0, certificates are not renewed and expire.

 - auto-regenerate-days-warning: How many days before local certificate expiry the FortiGate generate a warning message.
 The default is 0, with no warning.